 9.4 - Does the State Party have a national training/educational strategy to strengthen capacity development in the field of heritage conservation, protection, presentation and management?

-There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management that is effectively implemented.
+There is no national strategy for capacity development in the field of heritage conservation, protection, presentation and management but this is being done on an ad hoc basis.